-First of all make sure that your Microsoft outlook account is functional.
+First of all, make sure that your Microsoft outlook account is functional.
 Check active directory (LAN) account password settings also.
-Use given steps to check that your account hasn’t expired or suspended.
+Use the given steps to check that your account hasn’t expired or been suspended.

 - Check with the domain account if it is locked or the password is expired.

 - Access the active directory and click on “users”.

 - Scroll down and reset the password of a particular user.

 - Enter your new password and confirm it.